 To make this easier, we offer a free tool that does the math for you.
 Just enter the data, and the spreadsheet does the rest.

 The second section provides an even longer view.
 After updating the ratings period, add the TOTAL category in the Rolling Averages section.
 Each number entered will calculate the previous 12-month period.
-Now you can see exactly how you’re trending over a period of time.
+Now you can see exactly how you’re trending over some time.

 The first tab in the spreadsheet tool is for stations measured year-round.
-The second tab is for quarterly measurement.
+The second tab is for quarterly measurements.

 By the way, it’s not a bad idea for stations in continuous-measurement markets to track quarterly as well.
 And the third tab is for stations that have two books per year.
 Tabs 2 and 3 track data further back to get a longer-term perspective.

 If you want to get more granular, copy a tab.
 Track demographics and individual time slots as well as your overall performance.

 Bad books happen to good stations, and good books happen to bad stations.

 Either way, don’t add to the ratings freak out.
 Stay calm, evaluate, research and analyze exactly what’s going on.
 It makes life more manageable internally and will put you on the road to recovery much faster.